Rust shooting incident: Investigation

-On November 3, Bowles made the claim that sabotage was involved in the incident.
-On November 10, Santa Fe County District Attorney Mary Carmack-Altwies said there was no evidence to back up Bowles's claim and added, "The defense attorneys, we don't have the same information that they do, but until we have it in our hands, it doesn't play into the decision making process."
+On November 3, Bowles gave a television interview in which he suggested that the incident was the result of "sabotage".
+Without naming any individuals, Bowles cited the walkout of the camera crew earlier on October 21, calling the crew "disgruntled" and implying that one of them may have been motivated to "tamper with this scene" by placing a live round in the chamber of the Pietta revolver.
+On November 10, Santa Fe County District Attorney Mary Carmack-Altwies said "we do not have any proof" of sabotage and added, "The defense attorneys, we don't have the same information that they do, but until we have it in our hands, it doesn't play into the decision making process."
 That same day, Bowles continued to spread his theory and said his team "are convinced that this was sabotage and Hannah is being framed."
 In December 2021, Gutierrez-Reed's father Thell Reed said there was "a lot of motive" for the incident to be sabotage.

-On December 2, 2021, an interview between Baldwin and television host George Stephanopoulos aired on ABC.
+On December 2, 2021, ABC television host George Stephanopoulos interviewed Baldwin.
 On December 6, Baldwin deleted his Twitter account.
 On December 16, it was reported that Santa Fe police had obtained a search warrant for Baldwin's mobile phone, which was handed over on January 14, 2022.

 In August 2022, FBI forensic testing and investigation of the firearm determined the Pietta .45 Long Colt Single Action Army revolver could not have been fired without a trigger pull from a quarter cocked, half-cocked, or fully cocked hammer position.
 It was also determined that the internal components of the revolver were intact and functional which ruled out mechanical failure as a reason for an accidental discharge.
 Baldwin stated during a December 2021 interview for ABC News that "the trigger wasn't pulled" and "I didn't pull the trigger."

+In August 2023, a second analysis of the Pietta from a firearms expert concluded that the revolver could only have been fired by a pull of the trigger.
+The report also stated that the gun was reconstructed after it was broken during earlier testing by the FBI and was later "found to function properly and in accordance with the operational design of original Colt 1873 single-action revolvers."